Kokuho (film): Plot

-A year later, Kikuo is taken on as an apprentice by Hanjiro at the age of 15, despite the reluctance of Hanjiro’s wife Sachiko, who is both wary of Kikuo’s yakuza background and outsider status, as bloodline is highly valued in the world of Kabuki.
-Kikuo is given the stage name Toichiro and begins training alongside Shunsuke (whose stage name is Hanya), Hanjiro’s son and heir to the Tanba-ya house of Kabuki.
-Raised together, the two form a brotherly bond and rivalry as they go through rigorous trainings.
-Hanjiro takes them to see a performance of Heron Maiden by Mangiku, an onnagata kabuki actor who is a Kokuho (Living National Treasure).
-The performance deeply inspires both Kikuo and Shunsuke, but Mangiku warns Kikuo that although his face is beautiful, it may also lead to his downfall.
-Kikuo and Shunsuke also visit a teahouse, where geisha Fujikoma expresses her admiration for Kikuo and her desire to become his romantic partner.
+A year later, Kikuo is taken on as an apprentice by Hanjiro despite his background.
+Kikuo is given the stage name Toichiro and begins training alongside Shunsuke (stage name Han'ya), Hanjiro's son and heir to the Tanba-ya house of kabuki.
+The two form a brotherly bond.
+Hanjiro takes them to Kyoto to see a performance of Heron Maiden by Mangiku, an onnagata kabuki actor who is a kokuho (Living National Treasure).
+The performance inspires both Kikuo and Shunsuke.
+Kikuo meets geisha Fujikoma in Kyoto who offers to be his mistress, and they later have a daughter Ayano.